meritlabs/lightwallet-stack/packages/bitcore-lib/docs/uri.md

 ```

 ## URI Validation
-The main use that we expect you'll have for the `URI` class in bitcore is validating and parsing Merit URIs.
-A `URI` instance exposes the address as a bitcore `Address` object and the amount in Micros, if present.
+The main use that we expect you'll have for the `URI` class in Merit library is validating and parsing Merit URIs.
+A `URI` instance exposes the address as a Merit library `Address` object and the amount in Micros, if present.

 The code for validating URIs looks like this: